MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/unity.md

 * UWP (Build 16299 or later)

 > [!NOTE]
-> Starting from SDK version 3.0.0 we no longer support using .NET scripting backend.
-Use [IL2CPP](https://docs.unity3d.com/Manual/IL2CPP.html) instead.
+> Starting from SDK version 3.0.0 we no longer support using .NET 3.5 scripting runtime version
+> and .NET scripting backend.

 In order to learn how to use coroutines/callbacks instead of `async/await` with `.NET 3.5` backend, refer to the [Asyncronous APIs in the Unity SDK](~/sdk/unity-async.md) section of the documentation.